ALL TEETH MISSING

 - A solid, stable solution that will serve you for life

 - Preserves your facial appearance and prevents bone loss

 The treatment procedure and number of visits is largely dependent on the specific conditions.
-But all in all, 8-10 visits should be enough to have a fixed bridge installed.
+But all in all, 8-10 visits should be enough to have a full arch replacement installed.
 Most patients report that they were much more comfortable following the procedure than they had anticipated.